fivetran/dbt_apple_search_ads_source/README.md

 ## (Optional) Step 4: Additional configurations
 ### Passing Through Additional Metrics
-By default, this package will select `clicks`, `impressions`, and `cost` from the source reporting tables to store into the staging models.
+By default, this package will select `taps`, `impressions`, and `cost` from the source reporting tables to store into the staging models.
 If you would like to pass through additional metrics to the staging models, add the following configuration to your `dbt_project.yml` file:

 ```yml
 vars: